-Snack: whey protein shake + handful of almonds
+Snack: Whey protein shake + handful of almonds

-Meal 4: Chicken, rice and green veg.
+Meal 4: Chicken, rice, and green veg.
 You can mix this up, you get the idea.
-Lean meat, good carbs source and green veg.
+Lean meat, good carbs source, and green veg.

 Meal 5: Greek yogurt mixed with 1 scoop of whey protein.

 To summarise, you must make sure you have a diet plan in place.
 Follow it as closely as possible.
 Nobody is perfect so you can cheat and relax a bit on certain days.
 The goal is to make sure there is consistency so when it does come to sharpening up your diet and training you can easily adjust.
 Sticking to a structure can help you continue to progress even through freshers and make sure nights out don’t hinder your performance.
-I’m sure you want to be man of the match in a massive game in front of your home crowd, don’t you?
+I’m sure you want to be the man of the match in a massive game in front of your home crowd, don’t you?